What’s On in Perth: May 2026

 Cosy Del’s

-This month in Perth (April 2026), the city settles into its sweet spot — warmish 20 to 25 degree days, cooler evenings and a city beginning to exhale after Easter’s choc-filled chaos.
+This month in Perth (May 2026), the city slows its pace after the April school holidays and cool autumn days settle in.
 As the packed calendar eases, what’s left feels more laidback: sauna dates, art exhibitions, weekend markets and long lunches that stretch into golden hour.
 Evenings are for comfort feeds, cosy jazz bars and intimate dining.
 Whether you’re a local savouring the city’s autumn glow or a visitor chasing a slice of West Australian charm, consider this your editor-approved event schedule for the month ahead.
 Read on for tickets, dates and timings.

 Editor’s Picks